EESSI/docs/docs/known_issues/eessi-2023.06.md

 ### GCC-12.2.0 and foss-2022b based modules cannot be loaded on `zen4` architecture

 The `zen4` architecture was released late 2022.
-As a result, the compilers and BLAS libraries that are part of the 2022b toolchain generation do not yet (fully) support this architecture.
+As a result, the compilers and BLAS libraries that are part of the 2022b toolchain generation did not yet (fully) support this architecture.
 Concretely, it was found [in this pr](https://github.com/EESSI/software-layer/pull/567) that unit tests in the OpenBLAS version that is part of the foss-2022b toolchain were failing.
 As a result, it was decided that we would not support this toolchain-generation at all on the `zen4` architecture.